02 Jun 2019

 He remembers a lot of things.
 He knows a lot of things.
 But it's quite a different story when it comes to his schoolwork.
 Many things he learned in his assessment books and so on, he somehow can't replicate it in his exams and in his tests.
 And the reason is because …?
 He doesn't pay attention.

 Paying attention is key to learning and it is key even to spiritual learning.
 Why are some people learning and growing well and others do not?
 I think one of the key reasons is that of paying attention.
 Today's text before us, presents a story about paying attention to spiritual teachings from Jesus Christ.
-This is the interesting passage.
+This is an interesting passage.
 It's long.
 I said it's 23 verses altogether but it is all about learning to pay attention.

 So, let me try to present to you why this is a passage on paying attention.
 First of all, we need to recognize there are some 3 to 4 segments, 3 to 4 stories interconnected with one another.

 The first segment is when Jesus performs miracles.
 You've read that already in verses 29 to 31.
-And it records how Jesus healed those who brought to Him.
+And it records how Jesus healed those who were brought to Him.
 The mute were able to speak.
 The crippled were made healthy.
 The lame started to walk and the blind could see.
 So, the first part is how Jesus performed amazing miracles.

 And then it sort of focuses itself on the next segment, which is an amazing miracle of how Jesus took seven loaves and a few small fish, miraculously multiplied it to feed a large number of people.
 The Bible tells us in verses 32 to 39 that amazing miracle.
 How they all ate and were satisfied.